European Parliament (Representation) Act 2003: Provisions

 The addition of Gibraltar to the English constituency gave rise to some problems concerning the jurisdiction of the Courts of England and Wales and the Courts of Gibraltar over which would have power to hear election petitions, this can be seen by some of the discussions held in the Standing Committee during the bill stage.

+Reception

+The Spanish government criticised the inclusion of Gibraltar under South West England, stating that Gibraltar should have formed its own standalone constituency.
+The Spanish government also criticised the British electoral law for allowing Commonwealth citizens who live in the UK to vote in European elections, even if they are not EU citizens.

+Further developments

 The European Union (Withdrawal) Act 2018 repealed the act on 31 January 2020.